hepcep/hepcep_networks/meeting-agenda.md

 *** Try Model 3.5 with increased SAN parameters ****

+Notes:
+1. Possible bug in outdegree specification.
+2. The network parameters are physically incompatible with each other.
+3. The learning (SAN/MCMC) parameters need to be increased (or specified differently).

+To do:
+1. The synthesize the model outputs so far.
+2. Compose an email back to the statnet listserv.

 ## Meeting: 09/13/2019

 We should talk about: (1) Generating synthetic networks; (2) Basmattee's manuscript draft and our response to it.